-Next to the former Central Fortification and the small Freda manor the Kaunas botanic garden is now established.
+Next to the former Central Fortification and the small Freda manor, the Kaunas botanic garden is now established.
 In summer tickets are sold whereas in winter it is free to visit.
-Not far away along a new district of modern homes (called Freda Township - Fredos miestelis) a 19th century cemetary remains.
-First commander of the Kaunas fortress as well as German soldiers of the World War 1 are buried here next to now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
-Several old barracks still remain in the neighborhood.
+Not far away along a new district of modern homes (called Freda Township - Fredos miestelis) a 19th-century cemetery remains.
+The first commander of the Kaunas fortress, as well as German soldiers of the World War 1, are buried here next to the now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
+Several old barracks still survive in the neighborhood.

 Napoleon Hill near Piliakalnio street between Freda and Panemunė is the location where the French Emperor's doomed invasion of Russia began by crossing Nemunas (trees now obstruct the views he saw).

 The Pažaislis monastery dating to the 17th-18th centuries is a wonderful example of late baroque.
 The central domed church is surrounded by additional buildings forming several courtyards.
 Pažaislis monastery grand courtyard is the place for closing concerts of the annual Pažaislis festival of classical music.

 The monastery may be visited for a fee every day except for the "Days of silence" that are declared by local nuns.
 It is to the east of Kaunas city center.